 It was through her relationship with Gwyneth Paltrow that brought Saltzman to celebrity styling.
 “It happened naturally,” she said.
 “I moved to London.
 Gwyneth lived here.
 She and I had been friends.
 It started out as ‘Can you help me find some stuff?’
 ‘I like your style too, let’s make it you.’
 It’s about finding their voice.
 It’s their identity with a little of my taste thrown in,” she said of her clients, which also include Deepika Padukone, Sophie Turner, and Rebecca Ferguson, among others.
 But the most memorable look she’s ever been responsible for may still be Paltrow’s caped white Tom Ford moment at the 2012 Oscars.
 Of course, we’ve yet to see what she has planned Ronan at the 2018 Academy Awards on Sunday night.
 Here, Saltzman reveals the inspiration for Ronan’s Oscars look, how Paltrow’s iconic moment came to be, and how much the red carpet has changed over the years.

+How did you start working with Saoirse?
 Her publicist called me and said they needed help for the Toronto Film Festival.
 She was in Ireland; I was in London.
 They asked, “Can you do this as a favor?
 She has a stylist.”
 I said yes, as long as it’s cool with the other stylist I’m happy to help out.
 I have a weird way of working.
 I like to meet someone and see if we click, because when I work with someone I like to give it my all and really get to know them to understand what I’m doing.
 I don’t normally do someone for less than three times because then it’s not a consecutive story.

 It was interesting because I didn’t know anything about Saoirse, so I pulled what I thought was appropriate.
 She walked into our studio and we were laughing and talking in a dialogue that sounded like it would take a long time to establish.
 I made a comment about something [in reference] to a Jimmy Fallon character where he goes “Ew!”
 She put on something and I was like, “Ew, no.” She broke into the same dialect and we went off and started having fun.
 Then she said, “I have to tell you.
 I’m not into pink.
 I’m not into sparkles.”
 Of course, my favorite piece on the rail was a pink, sparkly Chanel sweater and a pair of white sailor pants.
 I said, “But this is my favorite look.”
 And she tried it on and loved it.
 That’s when I knew we were going to have a good time working together.
 I thought it was only for a few looks and we just kept the relationship going.

+How has her style evolved since then?
 Completely, totally.
 She’s the oldest, most wonderful soul that I’ve been fortunate enough to meet.
 I met her at 21 and she was far older than I was at 50 and wiser, smarter, and cooler.
 What wasn’t happening is that her personal style hadn’t developed.
 Now at 23, she has the confidence to try things.
 Her body has changed.
 Her attitude has changed.
 She’s all grown up.

+What kind of direction has she given you this awards season?
 The main focus before the season started was we wanted it to be a bit more editorial, a bit stronger.
 I put together some ideas and it came from if Debbie Harry from the ‘70s and ‘80s had to walk these red carpets—but really keeping it true to Saoirse.
 We probably would have gone harder-core if Ladybird wasn’t such a small budget movie.
 There’s no ad dollars.
 This is as bare bones as it gets.
 So everyone is doing what they can to pitch in: Every outfit mattered, because it meant Ladybird might get mentioned or it might get picked up somewhere or maybe 100,000 more people will know how to say Saoirse’s name.

+Making Saoirse look strong rather than pretty isn’t the norm on the red carpet.
+There’s so many pretty dresses, often it feels like people are making safer choices.
 I think I take safe choices.
 I think people want more true fashion but I keep explaining that all I care about is Saoirse feeling truly confident and making wise choices for where to risk and when to risk.
 One of the reasons I love watching Cate Blanchett is because she takes fashion risks in a really strong way.
 There are statements in there.
 Whereas, I can see a pretty dress all the time.
 Pretty dresses are my favorite thing but it doesn’t mean that I’m going to use the biggest red carpets in the world to showcase them on, and it doesn’t mean I’m not going to.
 It just means I’m trying to make it Saoirse’s style, which is a confident young woman.
 There’s no reason to be something else.

+If a look doesn’t come together correctly, how do you handle that?
 I can tell you, but I don’t want this to be a focal point.
 At the SAGs, I had planned for a different dress we made and it wasn’t working.
 I flew to L.A. from London for less than six hours to make the call and it just didn’t work.
 If I don’t believe in it 100 percent, then it’s not right and I wouldn’t let Saoirse wear anything that I didn’t believe in 100 percent unless she was so sold on it that she felt amazing.
 At the end of the day, that’s all that matters.
 You have to get to 100 percent.
 There’s no reason not to.

 I don’t have backup dresses.
 I found that Louis Vuitton dress at a meeting there and I was not thinking SAGs.
 When I saw it, I just thought, “That’s cool, and it looks different.
 It feels different.
 It feels like Saoirse.”
 The more I looked at the pictures of her, I thought that is her SAGs dress.
 I’m going to go there if I can’t make this work.